top of page

 Once the App is open it may ask you to create an account, but you don't have to create an account to use the App.
 The App should open with the phones camera activated - if not select the scan button on the bottom left.

 Fill your screen with the artwork, not the QR code - the QR code is to link you to the website.
 The App will recognise the artwork and play the video as the camera continues to point at the artwork.
-If you take the camera off the artwork the video will pause - so you have to keep it pointed at the artwork for the duration of the presentation (between 3-4 minutes each).
+If you take the camera off the artwork the video will pause - so you have to keep it pointed at the artwork for the duration of the presentation (approx 3 minutes each).

 If the video stops and returns to the start: click on the artwork itself and it will link to a version that won't cause you trouble.